 Why don’t you report earthquakes in the local time where the earthquake occurred?

-Since we and other seismic network agencies record earthquakes around the globe in all the various time zones, using a single standard time reference is best for record-keeping and exchange of data.
-Also, we tried converting UTC to the local time zones for epicenters and reporting them that way for a while on our website, and it confused our web visitors even more than the UTC time.
+Since the USGS and other seismic network agencies record earthquakes around the globe in all the various time zones, using a single standard time reference is best for record-keeping and exchange of data.
+Also, we tried converting Coordinated Universal Time (UTC) to the local time zones for epicenters and reporting them that way on our website, and it confused our web visitors even more than the UTC time.
 Since earthquakes often occur in the middle of the ocean in unfamiliar time zones, the local times we were reporting were especially confusing to residents on the nearby coasts in different time zones from the epicenter.

 Can I get on a list to receive an email message when there is an earthquake?
 How do I sign up for earthquake notifications?
 Are there any Feeds I can subscribe to?